A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: Connection to previous finite-size criteria

 In the following discussion, we consider a nearest neighbor Hamiltonian comprised of local terms that are projectors, as in \eqref{eq:projectors}.
 We review the existing methods based on finite-size conditions, classifying them into two types - based on (i) finite system gaps, and (ii) local ground state projectors.

-\textbf{(Method 1) Based on finite system gaps.} First formulated by Knabe~\cite{knabe_energy_1988}, these criteria provide a way to relate the spectral gap of a finite open-boundary system, to the spectral gap in the thermodynamic limit.
+\textbf{(Method 1) Based on finite system gaps.} First formulated by Knabe~\cite{knabe_energy_1988}, these criteria provide a way to relate the spectral gap of a finite open-boundary system to the spectral gap in the thermodynamic limit.
 The open boundary Hamiltonian on a finite system of size $n$ is,

-and $i$ denotes the site index where the support of the open boundary Hamiltonian begins.
-If $h_{n,i}$ has a spectral gap of $\epsilon_n$, then the lower bound to the gap in the thermodynamic limit is given as
+If $H_n^{\mathrm{OBC}}$ has a spectral gap of $\epsilon_n$~\footnote{Note that for ease of reading, we denote spectral gaps of periodic boundary Hamiltonians with $\Delta$ and of open boundary Hamiltonians with $\epsilon$.}, then the lower bound to the gap in the thermodynamic limit is given as